Cañon City Schools Administration Office

 Phone Number: 719-276-5700

-At the kindergarten through 5th grade level we will be implementing a Colorado Early Literacy grant during the next three years.
-This allows us to purchase, train, and support teachers to effectively use updated reading resources.
-However, we know books alone do not teach our children.
-Thus, our greatest effort will focus on supporting teachers to grow in their use of a variety of reading instruction and intervention strategies.
-Thanks to our grant, a newly hired district literacy coordinator will guide five literacy coaches in supporting staff to use Journeys reading materials and newly acquired Lindamood-Bell whole group and small group intervention strategies.
-Why is this important work at the top of our to-do list?
-We realize ensuring each child can read at or above grade level as early possible allows them to fully access our curriculum, to fully participate in learning activities and, most importantly, to leave school each day with the tools needed to continue to lean and grow in their personal areas of interest on their own time.
+At the kindergarten through 5th grade level our focus is on improving reading and math learning experiences for children.
+To do this we are purchasing, training, and supporting teachers to effectively implement updated resources.
+However, we know books do not teach our children.
+Our greatest focus is on supporting teachers to grow in their use of a variety of instruction and intervention strategies.
+Through this process principals and literacy coordinator coaches are supporting staff in the transition to new reading and math materials while also implementing newly acquired Lindamood-Bell whole group and small group intervention strategies.
+Why is this work important?
+Ensuring each child can read or compute numbers at or above grade level as early possible allows them to fully access our curriculum, fully participate in learning activities and, most importantly, to leave school each day with the tools needed to continue to lean and grow in their personal areas of interest.

 George S. Welsh